Chemistry ACS-BS

 Suggested Course Sequence

-Students are required to take 528 Polymer Science and one semester of CHEM 490W Undergraduate Research.
-All prerequisites must be met with a C or higher.
+This is the suggested course sequence for the ACS-Certified Bachelor of Science in Chemistry degree.
+Students are required to take CHEM 528 Polymer Science and one semester of CHEM 490W Undergraduate Research.
+All prerequisites must be completed with a grade of C or higher.

 Fall Semester (17 credits)